nicktobey/nicktobey.github.io/update-1.md

 We use the addOption instance method to create a new option connected to that piece.
 We pass a dictionary containing the following fields:

 - id: A unique id for this option.
 When a player queries the options they have available, they are not given the actual option objects, but an array of ids.
-Like the ids for pieces, each of these ids must be distinct when coerced to a string, so it’s best to use only primitives and arrays of primitives when constructing an id.
+Like the ids for pieces, each of these ids must be distinct when coerced to a string, so itÂ’s best to use only primitives and arrays of primitives when constructing an id.
 Since each piece here has exactly one option, we use the same ids we used for the pieces.
 - condition: A condition that must hold for the option to be available to a player.
 In this case, the space must not be claimed by any player.
 - ownershipCondition: An additional condition that must hold for the option to be available to the player.
 If ommitted (like we did here), it returns true for UnownedPieces and checks whether the owner is the same as the player calling it otherwise.
 This is used in complex games where your own pieces give your opponents additional options.
 - effect: A function that will be called when the option is chosen that changes the game state.
 In our case, we change the controller of the grid space to the player choosing the option, then check to see whether that player has won or whether the game has drawn.
 If the game is over, we set the corresponding fields in the gameState variable so that our gui will be able to detect it.
 - nextActivePlayer: The player who will make the next choice.
 In this case, once a player claims a space their turn is over, and their opponent makes the next choice.

-Next let’s go on ahead and define those win and draw functions we just used:
+Next letÂ’s go on ahead and define those win and draw functions we just used:

 ```
 win = (pieces, i, j) ->